- If you're wondering if the AMD and NVIDIA GPU can run in one PC, the short answer is yes.

 Although we found that it’s important to have the very latest drivers for the cards, other users have succeeded with old drivers.
 We tend to believe that the first option is better though.

 2. Uninstall the old graphics card drivers

-- Download a dedicated driver uninstaller software like the one recommended below.
+- Download a dedicated driver uninstaller software.

 - Disconnect your PC from the Internet by removing the LAN cable and disconnect it from any other wireless connections.

 - Uninstall the graphics drivers by using the specialized tool.

 - Shut down the PC and install the first graphics card in a slot.

 - Install the drivers for the card you installed (AMD or NVIDIA, your choice).